madpoly-studio/peertube-runner/README.md

 We need the following _PersistentVolumeClaims_ (PVCs):

 1. `peertube-runner-local` for things persisted in `/home/peertube/.local/share/peertube-runner-nodejs`
-2. `peertube-runner-config` for the tool's internal configs in `/home/peertube/.config/peertube-runner-nodejs`
+2. `peertube-runner-config` for the tool internals in `/home/peertube/.config/peertube-runner-nodejs`
-3. `peertube-runner-cache` for file storage during task execution in `/home/peertube/.cache/peertube-runner-nodejs`
+3. `peertube-runner-cache` for temp file storage in `/home/peertube/.cache/peertube-runner-nodejs`

-If we had a namespace named "peertube" and a storage class named "microk8s-hostpath", it could look like this:
+If we had a namespace named `"peertube"` and a storage class named `"microk8s-hostpath"`, it could look like this:

 ```bash
 kubectl apply -f - <<EOF